Your checklist for a smooth migration from MailerLite

 A second email seven days later

-The first email zero days after the last email (i.e. it will be sent immediately)
+The first email 0 days after the last email (i.e. it will be sent immediately)

 The second email seven days after the last email

-Learn more about creating, sending, and scheduling ConvertKit sequences in our other guide.
+Learn more about creating and sending ConvertKit Sequences in our other guide.

 Recreate your MailerLite automation workflows

-Click the Automate tab in the navigation.
-From there, select Visual Automations, followed by + New automation to create a new visual automation.
+Select the Automate tab in the navigation, followed by Visual Automations.
+Click + New automation and then Start from scratch to create a blank new Visual Automation.